wxcctechsummit/holcct2100/labslive/lab3.md

 ## Part 1: Setup a Simple Flow and make a test call

-### 1. Verify that your users are ready to login
-- With the steps outlined in the previous lab and recap above, you should now be able to login to the agent desktop.
+<iframe width="560" height="315" src="https://youtu.be/aCJTdOW4uaE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### 1. Configure and Publish the first flow
+- Configure the flow `flow_wxcclab` with a Play prompt - welcome message and End node.
+- Verify and publish the flow.

-### 2. Verify your inbound numbers are correctly setup on Calling
+### 2. Create an inbound Voice Entry Point
-- The inbound Numbers need to be added on Control Hub.
+- On the Portal create an inbound voice entry point `EP_voice_wxcclab` (Provisioning > Entry Point)
+- Map the DN from Control Hub - that is assigned to Wx Calling - on the Entry Point Mappings page.
+(Proivisioning > Entry Point Mappings).
+Map the DN to `EP_voice_wxcclab`

 ### 3. Create an inbound Voice Entry Point and Voice Queue
 - Login to Portal and create an inbound voice entry point and voice queue.
 (Provisioning > Entry Point / Queue).
 Create `EP_voice_wxcclab` and `Q_voice_wxcclab` respectively.
-- Map the DN from Control Hub - that is assigned to Wx Calling - on the Entry Point Mappings page.
-(Proivisioning > Entry Point Mappings).
-Map the DN to `EP_voice_wxcclab`

 ### 4. Verify the Audio Prompts, Create the Entry Point flow.
 - The audio prompts required for the script build out are wav files.
 The whole bundle of wav files [can be found here](https://cisco.box.com/s/njmhdrho38mbohoqlc7iznkj74bgk7tv){:target="_blank"}.